Ion source: Matrix-Assisted Ionization

-Matrix-Assisted Ionization [MAI] is similar to MALDI in sample preparation, but a laser is not required to convert analyte molecules included in a matrix compound into gas-phase ions.
+Matrix-Assisted Ionization (MAI) is similar to MALDI in sample preparation, but a laser is not required to convert analyte molecules included in a matrix compound into gas-phase ions.
 In MAI, analyte ions have charge states similar to electrospray ionization but obtained from a solid matrix rather than a solvent.
 No voltage or laser is required, but a laser can be used to obtain spatial resolution for imaging.
 Matrix-analyte samples are ionized in the vacuum of a mass spectrometer and can be inserted into the vacuum through an atmospheric pressure inlet.
 Less volatile matrices such as 2,5-dihydroxybenzoic acid require a hot inlet tube to produce analyte ions by MAI, but more volatile matrices such as 3-nitrobenzonitrile require no heat, voltage, or laser.
-Simply introducing the matrix:analyte sample to the inlet aperture of an atmospheric pressure ionization mass spectrometer produces abundant ions.
+Simply introducing the matrix-analyte sample to the inlet aperture of an atmospheric pressure ionization mass spectrometer produces abundant ions.
 Compounds at least as large as bovine serum albumin [66 kDa] can be ionized with this method.
-In this simple, low cost and easy to use ionization method, the inlet to the mass spectrometer can be considered the ion source.
+In this method, the inlet to the mass spectrometer can be considered the ion source.

 Atmospheric-pressure chemical ionization

-Atmospheric-pressure chemical ionization is a form of chemical ionization using a solvent spray at atmospheric pressure.
+Atmospheric-pressure chemical ionization uses a solvent spray at atmospheric pressure.
 A spray of solvent is heated to relatively high temperatures (above 400 degrees Celsius), sprayed with high flow rates of nitrogen and the entire aerosol cloud is subjected to a corona discharge that creates ions with the evaporated solvent acting as the chemical ionization reagent gas.
 APCI is not as "soft" (low fragmentation) an ionization technique as ESI.
 Note that atmospheric pressure ionization (API) should not be used as a synonym for APCI.